Roy McFarland: Managerial career

 He took over as manager of Torquay United in July 2001, but resigned in April 2002 after Torquay chairman Mike Bateson decided that if McFarland was to have an assistant he had to have a playing one, meaning McFarland's assistant David Preece had to leave as he had just retired as a player.

 From June 2003 to March 2007, McFarland was manager of Chesterfield and did well to keep the club in the third tier of the league, with Chesterfield's severe lack of resources, when most pundits have tipped them for relegation.
-He left the club after the poor set of results on 12 March 2007, leaving caretaker boss Lee Richardson to try and save the struggling Chesterfield.
+He left the club after the poor set of results on 12 March 2007, leaving caretaker boss Lee Richardson to try to save the struggling Chesterfield.

 In 2009, after a spell out of football McFarland was appointed the caretaker manager until the end of the 2008–09 season of Burton Albion on 6 January, filling the gap created by Nigel Clough who had moved along the A38 to McFarland's former club Derby County earlier in the day.
 His first game in charge ended in a 3–0 victory for Burton against Salisbury City in the FA Trophy second round; it was a victory which McFarland dedicated to his predecessor.
 McFarland eventually helped to extend Burton's unbeaten run to 17 games, which dated back to October 2008, before his side were beaten 2–0 by his former team Cambridge United in March 2009.
 McFarland managed the side to promotion to the Football League, after which he said he was interested in staying at the club for the 2009–10 season.
 He later turned down the opportunity to continue as manager, as he "did not want the full-time commitment of running a League Two club on a permanent basis."
 He was eventually succeeded by Paul Peschisolido.